System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Conclusions

 Finally, we covered the case of a voltage-driven junction consisting of an impurity attached to two reservoirs with different chemical potentials.
-We showed that the system-bath entanglement is generated for an arbitrarily weak coupling to the reservoirs at a certain threshold voltage.
-Entanglement is reduced either by the deviation from the particle-hole symmetry, or by the asymmetry of tunnel couplings.
-However, only the latter factor affects the threshold voltage at which entanglement appears.
-Furthermore, in contrast to the equilibrium case, entanglement is not significantly affected by the finite bandwidth.
+Using a derived analytic theory, we showed that the system-bath entanglement is generated for an arbitrarily weak coupling to the reservoirs at a certain threshold voltage, which increases with the asymmetry of the tunnel couplings.
+The entanglement magnitude is reduced also by the deviation from the particle-hole symmetry, which does not affect the threshold voltage.
+For a stronger coupling, analogously to the equilibrium case, the threshold voltage is further reduced by increasing the bath bandwidth.

+Overall, our results suggest that the system-bath entanglement is quite ubiquitous in fermionic systems, as it can appear even under relatively mild conditions (such as a weak system-bath coupling for a large bandwidth in the equilibrium case, or moderate voltages in the nonequilibrium steady state).
+In particular, it can be present even when many aspects of the system behavior are effectively classical, e.g., during the Markovian relaxation process.
+Therefore, one must be careful when associating the presence of entanglement with nontrivial quantum phenomena, such as strong electronic correlations or strong-coupling thermodynamic effects.

-Let us now consider potential future research directions.
-First, while our study focused on entanglement with the whole bath, it might be interesting to investigate the spatial extention of entanglement (motivated by previous research on the Kondo cloud~\cite{bayat2010, lee2015, wagner2018}).
+Let us now consider potential future research directions motivated by our results.
+First, while our study focused on entanglement with the whole bath, it might be interesting to investigate the spatial extension of entanglement (motivated by previous research on the Kondo cloud~\cite{bayat2010, lee2015, wagner2018, shim2023}).
 In particular, we expect that the grand canonical and canonical ensembles should predict the same entanglement with a neighboring region of the impurity (as the reduced state of this region is the same for both ensembles), while deviation should appear at larger distances.
-Secondly, an obvious research direction is to explore the role of interelectron interactions in generating and preserving the system-bath entanglement out of equilibrium (in both transient and steady state regimes).
-This may be done by generalizing the approach proposed in Ref.~\cite{shim2018} to the nonequilibrium version of the numerical renormalization group method~\cite{anders2005, anders2006}.
-Finally, it might be interesting to investigate how entanglement in voltage-driven junctions is affected by level degeneracy in interferometric setups, which have been previously shown to suppress the system-bath mutual information~\cite{dey2020}.
+Second, an obvious research direction is to explore the role of interelectron interactions (e.g., the Kondo effect) in generating and preserving the system-bath entanglement out of equilibrium (in both transient and steady-state regimes), or interplay between interactions and the bath bandwidth.
+This may be done by the numerical renormalization group approach proposed in Ref.~\cite{shim2018}, which can hopefully be generalized to the nonequilibrium case~\cite{anders2005, anders2006}.
+Finally, it might be interesting to study multilevel systems.
+This will allow one to explore the role of initial intrasystem coherence, or level degeneracy and quantum interference, previously studied in the context of system-bath mutual information~\cite{dey2020}.